Freelunch-AI/docs/brunos_notes.md

                     1. Offline Workloads Physical Cluster
                         1. Always up Clusters
                             1. Dev Logical Cluster (Where people will be coding are run things locally fast). _Note: this cluster should always be up but should scale (downscale or upscale) according to usage patterns_
-                            2. Background Logical Cluster (Similar to Integration Testing & Staging Clusters (mimicks production cluster & does a lot of tests), but used when: (1) doing risky experiments, in which case you need a big suite of evaluations (which can be long-running), but if these were done in Integration Testing Logical Cluster it would slow your CI/CD too much; (2) proactively detecting production bugs/failure modes before they appear; (3) Undertanding better your MLOps platform and Improvement Opportunities; (4) Penetration Testing.
+                            2. Background Logical Cluster (Similar to Integration Testing & Staging Clusters (mimicks production cluster & does a lot of tests), but used when: (1) doing risky experiments, in which case you need a big suite of evaluations (which can be long-running), but if these were done in Integration Testing Logical Cluster it would slow your CI/CD too much; (2) proactively detecting production bugs/failure modes before they appear; (3) Undertanding better your ML platform and Improvement Opportunities; (4) Penetration Testing.

                             All Ml System changes (debugging/solid changes or experiments) go through integrates testing & staging, and then: (1) if debugging/solid changes: deployed to production & backgorund clusters; (2) elsif experiments: deploed only to background cluster)